KAELITcom/-kaelit-research/README.md

 ## ⚠️ Legal & Intellectual Property Notice

-All content in this repository is protected intellectual property, developed through deep research between 2022 and 2025 by **David Ahn**, founder of the KAELIT Project.
+This repository contains patent-pending modular cryptographic and AI-coordinated architecture, developed via custom research between 2022–2025.

+All implementations and inner optimization logic remain strictly confidential.
+Any unauthorized use, disclosure, or misrepresentation of the contents herein will be considered intellectual property infringement.

 This repository is intentionally limited to a **high-level conceptual preview**.
 The following core components are **not publicly disclosed** and remain under strict internal control: